MarcNickl/Screen_Studies-Year-3/_SS_Y3_Main .md

     \label{fig:ASC101}
 \end{figure}

+This sourcelessness can be used to either create a natural looking image for example in

+one of the main beinfits of  "soft lighting is more generalized in a space allowing actors to move more freely, or for the blocking to be changed in the last minute." [@mullenHistoryHardSoft2012]

 When using softer lighting in a film there are some inhearent benitits and drawbacks. --— in his essay puts it best